 3 Reasons Why Anger Is So Hard for You

-I often find that anger is a challenging feeling for my clients.
+I often find that anger is a really hard feeling for my clients.
 They tend to experience their anger as explosive or something they push away or ignore.

 Ideally we’d be able to express anger fully and safely, with people who don’t judge us for it and with the skills to calm ourselves down afterwards.